domain-query-language/dql-server/src/server/adapter/parser/handover.md

 As each parser uses a tokenstream, it is fairly easy to do handover of token streams once a sub parser has completed it's work, you simply request the token stream from the sub parser and then set it as your own.

 Each of the parser tests turn a string/strings into an AST/ASTs.
 The results are compared by turning the AST back into a string, and then comparing that to the string created by the hardcoded result AST.
 This is useful as it makes it very easy to diagnose what went wrong.
 This does mean that you need to write a "String" method for each AST, its a little extra work, but it really helps in diagnosing parsing issues, so it's worth the effort.

-## Code structure:
-All the code for this component is stored in the parser folder.
-Each child folder is named appropriately for what it contains.

 ## Extension:
 Each of these components is designed to be extensible.
 They are based on the work on Thornsten Bell and his book on writing interpreters in GoLang.
 I recommend giving it a read before you start editing anything core.